Blog post

 2. It acts like a go-to statement (Go and read the details of this subprocess elsewhere)

-BPMN workflow describing high level Bank process
+A BPMN workflow describing a high level bank business process

 Figure 1.
 High-level ‘Bank loan’ UX process